Past Cases Review 2

 Commissioned by the Church of England, the Diocese of Chelmsford is now undertaking a number of steps to implement PCR2.
 These are the same steps that are being undertaken in every diocese across the country.

-In the Autumn of 2020, a team of independent reviewers will look at every:
+From 19 July 2021, a team of independent reviewers has been looking at every:

 - safeguarding file, past and present